Activities!

 Fishing

 Fishing is part of the way of life on the Swahili coast, we promote sustainable and responsible fishing.
 Besides the fish which we use for food, we practise catch and release fishing, specialising in jigging, popping and drift fishing.
-Basic equipment is provided although serious fishermen should bring their own specialised gear.
+Basic equipment is provided, serious fishermen should bring their own specialised gear.